jes/notes/watchmaking.md

 [2023-10-07](20231007.md): I tried to make a shaft for an escape wheel.

-(If starting with blued pivot steel, obviously skip the heat treatment).

-Put the blued rod in the collet chuck.
+Put blued steel rod in the collet chuck.

 Use a right-hand turning tool, with a DCGT (ground) insert, with 0.2mm nose radius if possible.